Grow Your Super

 Contributions cap (after-tax)

-After-tax contributions, also called non-concessional contributions, are tax-free up to a limit of $150,000 per year.
-If you are under age 65, you can contribute up to $450,000 in after-tax contributions in one year by bringing forward two years' worth of contributions.
+After-tax contributions, also called non-concessional contributions, are tax-free up to a limit of $180,000 per year for the 2015-16 financial year.
+If you are under age 65, you can contribute up to $540,000 in after-tax contributions in one year by bringing forward two years' worth of contributions.

 Salary sacrifice is an arrangement between you and your employer where contributions are taken out of your pay, before income tax is deducted, and sent to REST on your behalf by your employer.
 Depending on how much you earn, this can be a tax-effective way of topping up your super.